jwharm/tribute-to-paganitzu/README.md

 Download the [zip file](https://github.com/jwharm/tribute-to-paganitzu/releases/download/0.1/tribute-to-paganitzu-0.1.zip) and run the executable in the `bin` folder.

-If you have Java installed, clone the GitHub repository (or download the contents as a zip archive) and execute `./gradlew run`.
+Alternatively, clone the GitHub repository (or download the contents as a zip archive) and execute `./gradlew run` to run the game.

 ## Game engine design